vats23/Django-Searcher/README.md

 App contains previos apps also but the app being disscussed here is the "searcher" app.

-It is good for the practice of implementin MTV feature of Django, forms features and some basic SQL queries so that anyone can get familiar with it.
+It is good for the practice of implementing MTV feature of Django, forms features and some basic SQL queries so that anyone can get familiar with it.